zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide200.md

 ![](images/200/Picture200-lab.png)
-Updated: 07/24/2018
+Updated: 08/28/2018

 ## Introduction

-This is the first of several labs that are part of the WLS On-Prem to ACCS Workshop.
+This is the first of several labs that are part of the WLS On-Prem to Cloud Workshop.
 This lab will walk you through the process of moving an existing Java On-Prem application into Oracle Application Container Cloud.
 It will create and deploy war file and deploy it to the Oracle Public Cloud.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.